 Heart disease can be screened for just as easily, but much too often goes undetected.
 You may not know you have heart disease until you’ve had a heart attack, or that you are at risk for an aneurysm until it breaks and you die.

-Our full body scan isn’t one-size-fits-all.
+The full body scan is not one-size-fits-all.
 We use MRI, CT, and Ultrasound to get a holistic picture of your health.

 The entire process lasts only three hours, and includes a consultation before and after to discuss the tests and the results.
 These tests are not covered by insurance.